 Chowdappa, V., & Benni, B. (2025) stated that GST revenue in India grew by 187% from 2017-18 to 2023-24, with states with vibrant industrial sectors showing the most significant escalations.
-Dandona, I., Tomar, P., Gupta, S., & Verma, S. (2024) their study found that GST implementation in India has significantly boosted government revenue growth across all states, with Maharashtra leading the way but experiencing a decline in 2024.
+Dandona, et al., I., Tomar, P., Gupta, S., & Verma, S. (2024) their study found that GST implementation in India has significantly boosted government revenue growth across all states, with Maharashtra leading the way but experiencing a decline in 2024.
 Debroy, B., & Misra, D. (2023) has mentioned in their study that GST in India has driven revenue growth, formalized the economy, reduced tax rates, and improved tax buoyancy and collection efficiencies compared to pre-GST periods.
 Mahajan, G. (2024) mentioned that GST system in India has improved revenue performance for federal, state, and local governments, with no decrease in the GST-to-GDP ratio since its introduction.
-Malagi, R., & Walikar, B. (2025) & Swaroop, M., Tibrewal, A., Sahil, G., & Yadav, P. (2025) mention that GST in India has increased centralized autonomy on taxation powers, increased interdependence between centers and states, and fostered cooperative federalism through the GST Council, while raising concerns about revenue uncertainty and regional disparities.
+Malagi, R., & Walikar, B. (2025) & Swaroop, et al., M., Tibrewal, A., Sahil, G., & Yadav, P. (2025) mention that GST in India has increased centralized autonomy on taxation powers, increased interdependence between centers and states, and fostered cooperative federalism through the GST Council, while raising concerns about revenue uncertainty and regional disparities.
 GST has increased dependence on the central government, reducing state autonomy and financial flexibility, recommending a restructure of India's fiscal federalism for a more even distribution of authority.
 Jain, R. (2025) argued that GST has significantly improved tax compliance and economic integration in India, but SMEs face challenges due to compliance costs and technological barriers.
 Especially in the rural India.
 N, S., & Indumati, S. (2024) GST implementation in India has significantly increased revenue, but requires targeted interventions, improved tax administration, and policy adjustments for sustainable economic growth.
-Deshmukh, A., Mohan, A., & Mohan, I. (2022). adoption of GST in India has increased tax base and revenue collection, but more efforts are needed to improve tax to GDP ratio, skewed payers base, negative stakeholder perception, and tax evasion.
+Deshmukh, et al., A., Mohan, A., & Mohan, I. (2022). adoption of GST in India has increased tax base and revenue collection, but more efforts are needed to improve tax to GDP ratio, skewed payers base, negative stakeholder perception, and tax evasion.
 Mukherjee, S. (2019) uncertain nature of GST revenue collection in India poses a challenge for fiscal management, impacting both Union and State finances through inter-governmental fiscal transfers.
 Khoja, I., & Khan, N. (2020) Reduced cascading under GST improves the revenue efficiency of the Indian commodity tax structure, as evidenced by the post-GST revenue performance of states and the central government.
 Mohd, S. (2024) Indian GST system has shown robust growth in revenue, but increased compliance in GSTR1 filings, but faced challenges in sustaining taxpayer engagement post-pandemic.
-Singh, D., & Singh, B. (2024) GST has rationalized tax compliance and expanded the tax base, but has also weakened states' fiscal autonomy and bred dependency.
+Singh, D., & Singh, B. (2024) GST has rationalized tax compliance and expanded the tax base but has also weakened states' fiscal autonomy and bred dependency.

 Insight and research Gap from the Review

 Overall previous studies stated that industrial sector contributing the highest GST compared to other sectors India.
-Also studies noted that GST improving the government revenue, not only to the central government also to the all the states of India.
-Some studies stated that GST formalized the Indian economy as well as over all tax federal system in India.
+Also, studies noted that GST improving the government revenue, not only to the central government also to the all the states of India.
+Some studies stated that GST formalized the Indian economy as well as overall tax federal system in India.
 Meticulously it was noted from the past studies that GST reduced the interdependence between the center and state.
 While noted on the challenges of GST, it was observed that studies pointed that SME’s facing challenges due to compliance costs and technological barriers.
-Finally some studies recommended and suggested that GST required interventions, improved tax administration and policy adjustments.
-Also efforts are needed to improve tax to GDP ratio, skewed payers base, negative, stakeholder perception.
+Finally, some studies recommended and suggested that GST required interventions, improved tax administration and policy adjustments.
+Also, efforts are needed to improve tax to GDP ratio, skewed payers base, negative, stakeholder perception.